rakshitratan/Visualising-Internet-users-data/README.md

-# Visualising-Internet-users-data
+# Visualising Internet users data
-Visualising Internet users data and Comparing it with GDP growth rate
+# Visualising Internet users data and Comparing it with GDP growth rate

 Since I am a Mater’s student, working with data has always been part of my daily tasks and routine.
 Having no background in programming I tried my luck with modern tools like Tableau and Power BI